What are my rights?

 If talking with your neighbour doesn’t resolve matters, you can write a letter setting out your plans or concerns.
 For example, say you’re worried about the condition of a tree in your neighbour’s yard, as it’s leaning far to one side and a large branch is hanging over your property.
 In the letter to your neighbour:

-- Explain your concerns.
-For example: the tree appears to be fragile and it’s leaning toward your property.
-If branches fall, they could cause damage to your garden or your child’s play structure.
+Explain your concerns.
+For example: The tree appears to be fragile and it’s leaning toward my property.
+If branches fall, they could damage my garden or my child’s play structure.

-- Suggest ways the situation might be resolved.
-For example: ask your neighbour to arrange for an arborist to come look at the tree and suggest options.
-Or ask your neighbour to have the tree pruned.
+Suggest ways the situation might be resolved.
+For example: Can I suggest you arrange for an arborist to come look at the tree and recommend options.
+Or that you have the tree pruned.

-- Describe what will happen if they outright refuse.
-For example: you have plans to contact the municipality or start a legal action.
+Describe what will happen if they outright refuse.
+For example: I'm prepared to contact the municipality if we can't sort this out together.

 Step 3.
 Try mediation

 If you’re unable to resolve the matter directly with your neighbour, consider mediation.
-This involves you and your neighbour meeting with a neutral third party who’ll work to help you reach an agreement.
+This involves you and your neighbour meeting with a neutral third party, a mediator, who’ll work to help you reach an agreement.
 Mediation is quicker and much less expensive than taking legal action.
 And it can help preserve a good neighbourly relationship.